gearbox-solutions/nuxt-precognition/README.md

 ```

 ### The useForm Vue Composable
- The `useForm` Vue composable provides a convenient way to handle form submission and validation errors in your Nuxt app.
+ The `useForm` Vue composable provides a convenient way to handle form submission and validation errors in your Nuxt app for cases when you may not want to use the full precognition features, but still keep the same convenient form-submission process.
 A form created through the `useForm` composable provide your form submissions with a number of useful features:
  - Lifecycle Hooks
     - `onBefore` -
     - `onStart` -